Classical Language and Texts: Latin IV (CLA2254)

 Terms 1 and 2: Three classes per week: as a general guide, two might be mostly devoted to the study of that term’s main set text(s) and a number of supplementary or supporting texts, with one class per week devoted to further literary appreciation of the set texts, unseen translation and linguistic skills.

-Students will be required to read the set texts independently outside the class; the sessions devoted to the set texts will involve interpretation, literary commentary and analysis guided by the module tutor.
+You will be required to read the set texts independently outside the class; the sessions devoted to the set texts will involve interpretation, literary commentary and analysis guided by the module tutor.
 This will also be supported with occasional discussions of modern scholarship on the set texts.
 Language skills will be developed both through the reading of set texts and explanations by the module tutor of unusual linguistic features when they are encountered in the texts.
 In addition, some classes will involve the translation of unseen passages (both as a group and under exam conditions), with the module tutor providing guidance on how to comprehend and interpret more difficult Latin authors.

-The module will be examined in three parts: (1) two critical commentaries as take-home exams, completed from a choice of passages from the set texts provided by the module tutor; (2) one 3,000-word coursework essay, requiring students to explore the set texts synoptically; (3) a three-hour examination.
+The module will be examined in three parts: (1) two critical commentaries as take-home exams, completed from a choice of passages from the set texts provided by the module tutor; (2) one 3,000-word coursework essay, requiring you to explore the set texts synoptically; (3) a three-hour examination.

 Learning activities and teaching methods (given in hours of study time)